jawordpressorg/core-handbook/core/tutorials/installing-wordpress-locally/from-zip.md

 Create a new database in your local web server using phpMyAdmin. \[[MAMP](https://make.wordpress.org/core/handbook/installing-a-local-server/installing-mamp/#5-creating-a-mysql-database-with-mamp)\] \[[WampServer](https://make.wordpress.org/core/handbook/installing-a-local-server/installing-wampserver/#5-creating-a-mysql-database-with-wampserver)\] \[[XAMPP](https://make.wordpress.org/core/handbook/installing-a-local-server/installing-xampp/#6-creating-a-mysql-database-with-xampp)\]

-**Note:** If you are using DesktopServer as your local server, you’ll need to follow those [instructions for creating a new local development site](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/desktopserver/#5-creating-a-new-local-site) instead of the instructions listed below.

 ## Installing WordPress Trunk from a Zip File

 ### 1\.
 Download/Extract WordPress